Rise-Software/Rise-Media-Player/readme.md

 **Changed clauses:**

 Users are allowed to freely edit and view the code for their own personal use and recreation.
 Although, unlike the regular GPL license, we do not allow users to share, distribute or sell our code unless they have our & our contributors permission to do so.
 Please simply ask and we'll be happy to chat with you.
-Our Contributive Terms are available [here](https://github.com/josephbeattie/Fluent-Media-Player-Dev/tree/master/Terms)
+Our more comprehensive terms are available [here](https://github.com/josephbeattie/Fluent-Media-Player-Dev/tree/master/Terms)

 ## Downloads, Contribute and the Insider Program